OWRC/snapshots/md/chem-chloride.md

 ### Data processing
-In the map below, climate stations having five or more chloride measurements have been averaged.
+In the map below, the averages (of at least 5) chloride measurements from shallow groundwater monitors (depth <20m) are plotted.

 `click on any circle to reveal station summaries.
 Full-screen available in the top-left corner`